iotaledger/iota-wiki/.github/CONTRIBUTING.md

 ### Images
-To add an image to a page we first need to upload the page to the [image folder]() Then on our page we can add the image using the same method as a link preceded with an exclamation mark:
+To add an image to a page, we first need to upload the page to the [image folder]() Then on our page we can add the image using the same method as a link preceded with an exclamation mark:
 ```![image text](https://image.link/here.jpg)```